tyrelh/csc330/README.md

 # CSC 330 Programming Languages
 ## Standard ML (Unit 1)
+Standard ML is a statically typed functional language similar to Haskell.

 Assignments 1 through 3 as well as part of 7 are done in Standard ML.

 Topics covered include: